smithy-lang/smithy-kotlin/docs/design/flexible-checksums.md

 ### `RunnableFuture`
 Pros:
 - Execution can be delayed until the result is actually needed
-  - Fixes the issue with eager execution in `CompletableFuture`
 Cons:
 - There is no concept of completion
   - Calling `.get()` on a `Future` / `RunnableFuture` will block until it's complete

-Ultimately, `CompletableFuture` was chosen because it provides a way to model completion and the value can be set in a non-blocking manner.
+Ultimately, `Deferred` was chosen because it provides a way to model completion (via `CompletableDeferred`) and the value can be set in a non-blocking manner.

 ## Storing Trailing Headers in `HttpRequest` or `HttpBody`
 Users must be able to modify the trailing headers at any point before the request is signed.